mochamadadityaputra/Hotel-Reservation-Cancellation-Predictions-in-Portugal/README.md

 ### Revenue Risk from False Negatives

-False Negatives (FN) are the most costly model errors — cancellations that actually occurred but the model failed to predict.
+False Negatives (FN) are the most costly model errors; cancellations that actually occurred but the model failed to predict.
 These represent bookings where the hotel was caught off-guard with no time to resell the room.

 ```
 Revenue at Risk = FN × ADR × Average Length of Stay